alaric-kuo/Quantum-Structural-Mechanics-Validation/article/QSM_real_data_validation_en.md

 ![image](https://github.com/alaric-kuo/Quantum-Structural-Mechanics-Validation/blob/main/data/Fig02_qsm_power_frequency_group_contact_combined.png)

 The cross-case-group Figure 2 answers the second question: after the input earthquake is converted into QSM Power Flow, how does it unfold in the frequency domain?
 This figure should be read as a Frequency-Group Contact Map.
 Each ground-motion record has a set of QSM Power frequency peaks.
 The same record appears on the figure as multiple points at approximately the same displacement level.
-The relative relationship between these points and $0.5f_{\mathrm{eff}}$ , $f_{\mathrm{eff}}$ , $2f_{\mathrm{eff}}$ , $3f_{\mathrm{eff}}$ , and $4f_{\mathrm{eff}}$ provides clues about how the power-potential contacts the entry-frequency family of the isolation system.
+The relative relationship between these points and $0.5f_{\mathrm{eff}}$ , $f_{\mathrm{eff}}$ , $2f_{\mathrm{eff}}$ , $3f_{\mathrm{eff}}$ , and $4f_{\mathrm{eff}}$ provides clues about how the power contacts the entry-frequency family of the isolation system.
 More importantly, the J panel in each individual Diagnosis Figure further shows that the Displacement Response Frequency in many high-displacement cases is not randomly scattered, but is close to the system effective frequency and its harmonic sequence.
-This allows $f_{\mathrm{eff}}$ to be re-understood as a reference scale for a family of power-potential entries, rather than as a single design parameter.
+This allows $f_{\mathrm{eff}}$ to be re-understood as a reference scale for a family of power entries, rather than as a single design parameter.

 The analysis of each Case Group preserves group differences instead of mixing all records into one behavior.
-Short-period pulse, medium-period pulse, non-pulse, and spectrally matched records can all be read through the same QSM framework, but their modes of power-potential entry, interface conversion, and displacement manifestation are not the same.
-Therefore, in each group-level analysis, this article reads two types of figures together: one is the group-level correlation figure, used to observe the relation among acceleration, velocity, power-potential, work, and displacement; the other is the group-level Frequency-Group Contact Map, used to observe how the power-potential frequencies of that group contact the Effective Isolation Frequency family.
+Short-period pulse, medium-period pulse, non-pulse, and spectrally matched records can all be read through the same QSM framework, but their modes of power entry, interface conversion, and displacement manifestation are not the same.
+Therefore, in each group-level analysis, this article reads two types of figures together: one is the group-level correlation figure, used to observe the relation among acceleration, velocity, power, work, and displacement; the other is the group-level Frequency-Group Contact Map, used to observe how the power frequencies of that group contact the Effective Isolation Frequency family.
 The individual Diagnosis Figure then returns to the time series itself and checks whether the event actually exists in the waveform.
 In that Diagnosis Figure, the J panel is the key panel for reading frequency manifestation: circles represent the QSM Power Frequency Group, squares represent the Interface Frequency Group, and triangles represent the Displacement Response Frequency Group.
-When the displacement frequencies in high-displacement cases show an orderly sequence close to $f_{\mathrm{eff}}$ , $2f_{\mathrm{eff}}$ , $3f_{\mathrm{eff}}$ , or their lower-order components, the displacement is not a random oscillation; it is a manifestation of the isolation system’s effective-frequency family being driven by the power-potential field.
+When the displacement frequencies in high-displacement cases show an orderly sequence close to $f_{\mathrm{eff}}$ , $2f_{\mathrm{eff}}$ , $3f_{\mathrm{eff}}$ , or their lower-order components, the displacement is not a random oscillation; it is a manifestation of the isolation system’s effective-frequency family being driven by the power field.

 ---